kreamweb/Product-GTIN-EAN-UPC-ISBN-for-WooCommerce/readme.txt

 10. Shortcode
 11. WooCommerce Export Products CVS file integration: settings
 12. WooCommerce Export Products CVS file integration: cvs sample
+13. WooCommerce Import products from a CSV file: settings
-13. WooCommerce Rest API product detail
+14. WooCommerce Rest API product detail
-14. WooCommerce product structured data
+15. WooCommerce product structured data

 == Changelog ==
+= 1.0.7 - Released: Jan 5, 2020 =
+*  New: Added the product GTIN field inside the "WooCommerce Import products from a CSV file" section.
+The name of the column is getting from your plugin settings.

 = 1.0.6 - Released: Jan 5, 2020 =
 *  New: Support for WordPress 5.3
 *  New: Support for WooCommerce 3.9